kensho-technologies/graphql-compiler/CONTRIBUTING.rst

 Code of Conduct
 ---------------

 ..
-We use an external link that points to the ReadTheDocs webpage instead of an internal link below since this file is also "included" in ReadTheDocs through the :include: directive and there is no syntax for linking to another file that works in both "sphinx" and "native" reStructuredText.
+We use an external link that points to the Read the Docs webpage instead of an internal link below since this file is also "included" in Read the Docs through the :include: directive and there is no syntax for linking to another file that works in both "sphinx" and "native" reStructuredText.

 This project adheres to the Contributor Covenant `code of conduct <https://graphql-compiler.readthedocs.io/en/latest/about/code_of_conduct.html>`__.
 By